You know what I mean… the days in which you don’t know what to do to ignite your creativity.

 Sometimes I feel that there’s not a shred of creativity in me, especially when something is roaming in my mind, when I have a problem that I have found no solution to just yet, or when I have not had enough sleep.

 This morning was one of those days, so after giving it some thought, I decided to write precisely about this challenge.
-Why not sharing with you about my writer’s block and the things I do to bring my creativity back?
+Instead of staring at my blank screen, why not sharing with you about my writer’s block and the things I’ve done to bring my creativity back?
 Yep.
 It sounds like a good idea.

 So here I am.
 Doing just that.
 But before I share with you what I did today, let me ask you… How do you get creative or resourceful when thoughts just don’t flow?
+How do you ignite your creativity?
 Please share in the comments area below.
 Your ideas may help me and others as well!

 What to do to ignite your creativity